Royal Server Configuration

 Royal Server manages remote server via different Modules.
 These require specific protocols to work:

-RoyalDocumentStore - Internal module used by Royal Server
+RoyalDocumentStore | - | Module used by Royal Server for hosting documents |

 The easiest way to achieve that a remote server can be managed is via the following two steps: